Dog Bite Attorney in San Diego

 Most dog bites or dog attacks occur in highly socialized areas, not unlike dog parks, recreational centers, or dog beaches.
 The state of California has implemented strict laws in order to keep dog owners liable and responsible for their pets.
+Make sure you have a lawyer that is knowledgeable in this.
 Posting signage to enforce strict leash rules at parks and walking trails are examples of other attempts to prevent dog attacks.
 California dog bite laws are broken down into two statutes:

 All dog owners have the responsibility to make sure their pets are trained, socialized, and domesticated.
 This includes keeping up with their dog's vaccinations, such as to eliminate the risk of rabies, and keeping their dogs on restrictive leashes in public areas to decrease the risk of attack.
 If a dog owner does not take these proper steps to reasonably prevent their pet from attacking other people, the dog owner can be held liable for negligence.

 In dog bite accidents, time is of the essence.
 In the most extreme of cases, you could be risking a rabies infection or other injuries that are life threatening in nature.
-There are a number of reasons a dog could bite or attack a person; however, at the Law Offices of Roy Kohler, it is my job as your San Diego dog bite attorney to determine why the attack wasn't prevented.
+There are a number of reasons a dog could bite or attack a person; however, at the Law Offices of Roy Kohler, it is my job as your San Diego dog bite lawyer to determine why the attack wasn't prevented.
 If you or a loved one has been attacked or bitten by a dog, retain me as your dog bite lawyer immediately.
-Contact my law firm for a free case evaluation and let me help you get the compensation you deserve today.
+Contact my law firm for a free case evaluation and let me represent you as your lawyer and help you get the compensation you deserve today.